-• EARLY START PROGRAM (FORMERLY DUAL ENROLLMENT)
+EARLY START PROGRAM (FORMERLY DUAL ENROLLMENT)

 Southeastern has entered into cooperative agreements with high schools and school systems in the region to offer dual enrollment opportunities to qualified high school students.
-Students who meet the criteria for participation in the Early Start Program and have the required permissions from the parent/guardian and the high school administrators are eligible to earn both college and high school credit for one specified course.
+Students who meet the criteria for participation in the Early Start Program and have the required permissions from the parent/guardian and the high school administrators are eligible to earn both college and high school credit.
 In most cases, students will remain in the high school setting taking high school classes in which the content has been elevated to college-level work.
 The students will be enrolled concurrently in the college course and upon successful completion of the course, will earn credit for both the college course and the high school course.
-Interested students should inquire at the high school and obtain application materials and information from the high school counselor or principal.
+Interested students should inquire at the high school and obtain application materials and information from the high school courselor or principal.

-• GUEST STUDENTS
+GUEST STUDENTS

 Students who are pursuing a degree at another institution but would like to take courses at Southeastern for one semester may be admitted as "guest students", provided they are in good standing at their "home" institution.
 A letter of good standing from the home institution will be required in lieu of academic transcripts.
 In cases where courses require pre-requisites, transcripts may be required.
 Guest students are not eligible for Federal (Title IV) financial aid.
-Contact Admissions for more information at (985) 549-5637 or 1-800-222-SELU(7358).